knikos/cnr-sandbox/README.md

 **What does `network-runner` do?** The primary focus of [`network-runner`](https://github.com/chain4travel/camino-network-runner) is to create a local network, as a test framework for local development.

 **Why `network-runner` as a binary?** Previously, each team was still required to write a substantial amount of Go code to integrate with `network-runner`.
-And the circular dependency on `caminogo` made it unusable within `caminogo` itself.
 Using `network-runner` as a binary (rather than Go package) eliminates the complexity of such dependency management.

 **Why `network-runner` needs RPC server?** `network-runner` needs to provide more complex workflow such as replace, restart, inject fail points, etc..
 The RPC server will expose basic node operations to enable a separation of concerns such that one team develops test framework, and the other writes test cases and its controlling logic.